Our Statement of Faith is based upon Hebrew and Greek scriptures and adopts a Dispensational Theology

+Our Statement of Faith is centered upon the person, Jesus Christ.
 Jesus (Hebrew: Yeshua, meaning “the Lord is salvation”) is fully God and fully man.
 Fulfilling all scriptural prophecies, Jesus was conceived by the Holy Spirit, born of a virgin, and lived a sinless life in obedience to the Father.
 He taught with God’s authority and all His words are true.
 On the cross He voluntarily died in the place of sinners, bearing God’s punishment for their sin and redeeming them by His blood.
 Jesus rose from the dead and in His resurrection body ascended into heaven where He is exalted as Lord of all.
 He intercedes for his people in the presence of the Father.

 The Holy Spirit

 The Holy Spirit has been sent from heaven to glorify Christ and to apply His work of salvation.
 It is in this way that the Father and the Son make Their home with those who love Jesus.
 As the “Spirit of truth”, the Spirit leads believers into truth, gives a true understanding of the Scriptures, guides them through life, and gives them the power to reach out to a lost and needy world.
 He convicts people of their sin and draws them to Christ, and He intercedes for believers when they do not know how to pray.